rafelafrance/herbarium_phenology/README.md

 **TODO**: This is a tad bit complicated.

 1. Create a virtual environment
-   1. Make sure you have a virtual environment manage install.
+   1. Make sure you have a virtual environment manager installed.
 I use `virtualenv`.
       1. `pip install --user virtualenv`
    2. Check out a tag.
       1. `cd /path/to/herbarim_phenology`